 Initially, Hugh started drawing these cartoons on the backs of business cards, because he had a hard time seizing inspiration when it struck anywhere but his studio with his paint supplies.
 The young copywriter realized that in this format, he could create his art anywhere, and it stuck.

 By now millions of people love and share his cartoons online, and his company creates custom art for their clients.
 He also illustrates books, for example Seth Godin’s.

-Here are 3 lessons to help you find real artistic freedom:
+Here are 3 lessons from Ignore Everybody to help you find real artistic freedom: